This Halloween Chocolate Bark is a spooky treat to make with kids. It's unique, fun, easy to make and doesn't require any decorating skills.

 - Crush oreos into a fine powder using a mini food processor or any dry grinder.

-- Place candy eyeballs and chocolate covered almonds on the melted chocolate (pressing into the chocolate so that it sticks well).
+- Place candy eyeballs and chocolate covered almonds on the melted chocolate , pressing into the chocolate so that it sticks well.

-- Stick broken pretzel pieces for tails (refer photos) on the wider end of the almond.
+- Stick broken pretzel pieces for tails (refer photos), on the wider end of the almond.

 - Place white chocolate in a small microwave safe bowl and microwave for 25 to 50 seconds, stirring every 20 seconds, until completely melted.

-- Place baking pan in refrigerator to harden.
-Once the chocolate is completely hardened, use your hands to break it into about pieces.
-Serve immediately, or cover and store at refrigerator for up to 1 week.
+- Place the baking pan in the refrigerator to harden.
+Once the chocolate is completely hardened, use your hands to break it into large pieces.
+Serve immediately, or cover and store in the refrigerator for up to 1 week.Pro tip: I like the break into larger pieces for a more visual appeal.

 Notes